 - Refills for hand & body wash and shampoo

-*** Bowtech oil is an amazing Bowen Therapy practitioner oil that I discovered about four years ago when I worked for my mum in her naturopathy clinic.
-The Bowen therapist that worked there introduced me to it, and I have been sharing it with others ever since!
+*** Bowtech oil is a fantastic Bowen Therapy practitioner oil that I discovered about four years ago when I worked for my mum in her naturopathy clinic.
+The Bowen therapist that worked there introduced me to it, and I’ve been sharing it with others ever since!
 It’s one of my go-to products in the bathroom.
 If I go away somewhere, I always take it with me.
 It’s my little first-aid oil.
 If I feel pain in my back (which tends to happen more often than not, unfortunately), I use this oil, and it disappears.
 I swear it’s like magic!
 I love this stuff.

 - Liquid foundation